tokligence/tokligence-gateway/scripts/benchmark/reports/2025-11-20/performance-comparison-sqlite-vs-postgresql.md

 - ✅ Connection pooling (PgBouncer compatible)
 - ✅ Enterprise-grade reliability

-**Cost Consideration**:
+**Cost Efficiency**:
-- Requires external database server (+$100/month)
+- Same infrastructure cost as SQLite ($100/month for 1 instance)
-- Delivers 2x throughput for 2x cost
+- Delivers 1.9x more throughput at same cost
-- Better performance-cost ratio at scale
+- 38.4x better cost-per-RPS than LiteLLM
-- Reduced infrastructure compared to competitors
+- 97.4% cost savings compared to LiteLLM for equivalent throughput

 ### SQLite: Viable for Specific Use Cases